endoflife-date/endoflife.date/products/cockroachdb.md

 ---

-[CockroachDB](http://cockroachdb.com/) is a distributed SQL database built on a transactional and strongly-consistent key-value store, developed by Cockroach Labs.
+> [CockroachDB](http://cockroachdb.com/) is a distributed SQL database built on a transactional and
+> strongly-consistent key-value store, developed by Cockroach Labs.

 Each major release of CockroachDB goes through the following support cycle:

-- **Maintenance:** For at least 365 days from the major release date, Cockroach Labs will produce regular patch releases that include critical security fixes and resolutions to problems identified by users.
+- **Maintenance**: For at least 365 days from the major release date, Cockroach Labs will produce regular patch releases that include critical security fixes and resolutions to problems identified by users.

-- **Assistance:** Following the maintenance support period, Cockroach Labs will provide assistance support for at least an additional 180 days.
+- **Assistance**: Following the maintenance support period, Cockroach Labs will provide assistance support for at least an additional 180 days.
 During this period, patch releases will only include critical security fixes.